apache/pulsar-site/docs/reference-terminology.md

 ## Storage

-### BookKeeper

-[Apache BookKeeper](http://bookkeeper.apache.org/) is a scalable, low-latency persistent log storage service that Pulsar uses to store data.

 ### Bookie

 Bookie is the name of an individual BookKeeper server.
 It is effectively the storage server of Pulsar.

-### Functions

-Pulsar Functions are lightweight functions that can consume messages from Pulsar topics, apply custom processing logic, and, if desired, publish results to topics.